 Thien Mu Pagoda is set atop Ha Khe Hill, in the village of Huong Long about three miles from Hue city center.
 The pagoda overlooks the northern bank of the Perfume River.
 The pagoda exudes a peaceful air, ornamented as it is by pine trees and flowers.

 The front of the Pagoda can be reached by climbing up a steep staircase from the river’s edge.
-(The temple as a whole is NOT wheelchair-friendly; read about traveling while disabled.)
+(The temple as a whole is NOT wheelchair-friendly.)

 Upon reaching the top of the staircase, facing north, you’ll see the Phuoc Duyen tower, flanked by two smaller pavilions containing sacred objects.
 More on those in a bit.